How Criminal Cases Work: From Arrest To Trial

 Option 1: Plead Out

 The Blind Plea is completely different from a no contest and guilty plea.
 Unlike with the other pleas, a blind plea does not accept the requirements the State is offering.
-Instead, you plead guilty directly to the judge without accepting the state’s offer and the judge sentences you based on what they believe is best.
+Instead, you plead guilty directly to the judge without accepting the State’s offer and the judge sentences you based on what they believe is best.

 Option 2: Go To Trial